Frequently Asked Questions (FAQ)

 - I am a transfer student.
 Can I still do research at Binghamton University?

-- I have been invited to join the FRI program starting in Fall 2014, but I am planning to defer.
+- I have been invited to join the FRI program starting next Fall, but I am planning to defer.
 Can I still participate?

 5. Open House and Registration

 New freshmen can participate in FRI.
-For the pilot year, students are invited via e-mail to the program through the Office of Undergraduate Admissions.
+Students are invited via e-mail to the program through the Office of Undergraduate Admissions.

 If you missed this freshman experience, consider applying for the Summer Research Immersion (SRI) program.

 Admissions will invite a diverse population of incoming Harpur and Watson students who indicated interest in the STEM fields, and those students who are undecided.
 Students are chosen for having high academic merit and a possible interest in research.

 FRI is a three-semester program.
-All FRI students take a Research Methods course the first semester of their freshman year.
-During the second semester of freshmen year and first semester of sophomore year, courses are specific to the stream, and students conduct research.
+All FRI students take a Research Methods seminar the first semester of their freshman year.
+During the second semester of freshmen year and first semester of sophomore year, laboratory courses are specific to the stream, and students conduct research.

 1. Receive an e-mail invite from BU Admissions Office.

-2. Using the link provided in the invitation, access the online form, complete it and submit.
+2. Using the link provided in the invitation, access the online registration form, complete it and submit.
 You will be asked to rank your preference in streams on the form.